Nvidia eyes lower quarterly revenue, starts dividend

-SAN FRANCISCO (Reuters) - Nvidia forecast quarterly revenue below expectations and also initiated a quarterly dividend as the graphics chipmaker pushes further into a growing tablet market to offset weak PC demand.
+SAN FRANCISCO (Reuters) - Nvidia (NVDA.O) forecast revenue below expectations due to a slowdown in tablet-processor shipments and a troubled PC market but shares of the graphics chipmaker rose on the announcement of a quarterly dividend.

 With PC sales suffering from economic uncertainty and a growing consumer preference for tablets, Nvidia has staked its future on leveraging its graphics expertise to make high-performance processors for mobile devices.

-Nvidia has made inroads in tablets but competition from larger rival Qualcomm has Wall Street concerned the company may struggle to keep its mobile business growing fast.
+The company has made inroads in tablets but competition from larger rival Qualcomm (QCOM.O) has Wall Street concerned the company may struggle to keep its mobile business growing fast.

-The company said it was initiating a quarterly dividend of 7.5 cents a share.
+Nvidia said it was initiating a quarterly dividend of 7.5 cents a share, helping offset concerns about the company’s lower-than-expected outlook.

+“If they hadn’t introduced the dividend, after-hours (trading) would have been a bit uglier,” said Patrick Wang, an analyst at Evercore Partners.

+Nvidia’s Tegra 3 mobile processor is used in Google’s (GOOG.O) Nexus 7, one of only a handful of tablets to make inroads against Apple’s iPads.
+The Tegra 3 chip is also used in Microsoft’s (MSFT.O) recently launched Surface tablet.

 The Santa Clara, California, chipmaker reported third-quarter revenue of $1.204 billion, up from $1.066 billion in the year-ago quarter.